CreativeSlave/CacheControl/README.md

 // Subscribe to updates of the data usnig a Simple EventEmitter cacheControl.subscribe("root", (data)=>console.log(data) );
+// Currently, this will unsubscribe ALL subscribers from the CacheItem returned by passing root. cacheControl.unsubscribe("root");

 // Another Example: Subscribe to updates of the data usnig a Simple EventEmitter cacheControl.subscribe("root", function(data) {